Introduce YourselfSay Hello in German

 I work as a teacher.

-If you're interested, here is a list with more job titles in German.
+If you're interested, here is a list of job titles in German.

 Lastly, here are some other Ich bin ... sentences that may come in handy when introducing yourself!